Reading matters, even to the smallest NICU baby.

-What do you get when you register for the Read-a-thon?: Once registered for the Little Readers Read-a-thon, units will receive a great tool kit which includes everything you’ll need; electronic resources (factsheets, promotion posters, participation certificates, log sheets, survey tools) printed resources (bookmarks, reading booklets).
+What do you get when you register for the Read-a-thon?: Once registered for the Little Readers Read-a-thon, units will receive a great tool kit that includes everything you’ll need; electronic resources (factsheets, promotion posters, participation certificates, log sheets, survey tools) printed resources (bookmarks, reading booklets). ( Australian hospitals only)

 How to win a prize for your hospital: Prizes are up for grabs for the hospital with the most number of books read and the most number of minutes read, so please make sure you have families logging their reading on the logging sheets provided.
 Once the Read-a-thon is complete, upload your logging sheets in the link below.
 Logging sheets must be uploaded by the 25th of September.

-Read-a-thon registrants will also have the opportunity to win some great prizes for highest total number of books read and highest total numbers of reading minutes! …so let’s get reading!
+Read-a-thon registrants will also have the opportunity to win some great prizes for the highest total number of books read and the highest total numbers of reading minutes! …so let’s get reading!